dev-chenxing/mwse-modding-tutorial/docs/2_crafting_framework_recipes.md

 ## List

-Next, I am going to create a list of recipes to register.
+Next, we are going to create a list of recipes to register.
 A list is used to store multiple items in a single variable.
 Lists are enclosed in curly braces and each item is separated by a comma, like this:

 ```Lua
 local recipe1